10 Idea Generation Activities for Better Ideas

 Role Play

 Before a brainstorm or meeting, assign roles for each team member to play.
 Most people are familiar with the devil’s advocate role, but there are many others.
-Brendan especially likes the role of reporter—acting as if you’re investigating the situation in order to write a story—and the customer—using real insights about your user to voice their concerns or challenges.
+Brendan especially likes the role of reporter—acting as if you’re investigating the situation in order to write a story—and the customer—using real insights about your users to voice their concerns or challenges.

 Kids are great at role play, but by the time we get to the working world it’s hard for us to break out of the role we were hired to do.
 Role play helps build empathy and surface new perspectives.